• 250 Watt Photovoltaic Poly Solar Panel supplier System 1

 As the photons smash the electrons off the silicon atoms, this field drives them along in an orderly manner, providing the electric current to power calculators, satellites and everything in between.

-Q:How efficient are solar cells?
+Q:What materials are used in solar cells?

-Q:Can solar cells be used in hot climates?
+Q:Can solar cells be used at night?

 1. Manufacturer Overview